More Than Just a Dinosaur Unit Study

 More than just a dinosaur unit study - covers floods, fossils and the ice age, too!

-2. We completed a pretty thorough poetry writing mini-unit as we studied dinosaurs.
-Each day for about two weeks, I used Writing Poetry with Children to teach him how to write a new type of poem – cinquain, triplets, haiku, limericks and shape poems (pictured above.)
-We used the theme of dinosaurs for each poem.
-You can see another picture of his poems below.
+Surprisingly, we completed a fairly thorough poetry writing mini-unit as we studied dinosaurs, too.
+Each day for about two weeks, I used Writing Poetry with Children to teach Eli how to write a new type of poem – cinquain, triplets, haiku, limericks, and shape poems (pictured above.)
+Each poem’s theme was, of course, dinosaurs.

 More than just a dinosaur unit study - covers floods, fossils and the ice age, too!

-Oh, and don’t think a study of dinosaurs/fossils/Noah’s Flood/etc. is just for early elementary ages.
+Don’t think a study of dinosaurs, fossils, Noah’s Flood, etc. is just for early elementary ages.
 Most of the literature books mentioned above can easily be used with kids all the way through middle school!

 Let me know if you’ve done a unit study and which topics you like.
 It’s one of our favorite ways to learn!